Trump threatens to cut off Elon Musk's federal subsidies. That could cost Tesla and SpaceX billions.

 NASA's partnership with Musk ramped up during the Obama administration, which hired SpaceX and Boeing to build spacecraft to transport astronauts — aiming to end NASA's reliance on Russia following the end of the Space Shuttle program.
 In recent years, SpaceX has carried out several missions to and from the space station using its Dragon spacecraft.

-Musk responded to Mr. Trump's threat Wednesday to cut off contracts by saying SpaceX would "begin decommissioning its Dragon spacecraft immediately."
+Musk responded to Mr. Trump's threat Thursday to cut off contracts by saying SpaceX would "begin decommissioning its Dragon spacecraft immediately."
+Hours later, Musk wrote, "Ok, we won't decommission Dragon," in response to an X user who encouraged him to "cool off and take a step back."

 A NASA spokesperson told CBS News the agency will "continue to work with our industry partners to ensure the President's objectives in space are met."